loic-fejoz/fablab-connection/README.md

 # Roadmap

+## User Scenarii

+1. I am looking for people near my place.
+2. I need some help for one of my project, thus looking for a competence.
+3. I have time to help someone or to join a project, thus looking for somoneone needing help.
+4. I need an acces to a machine for one of my project, thus looking for a FabLab having it.
+5. I am looking for a project to reproduce.

 ## Features

 1. (planned) Online tools to search Members of (French) FabLabs.
  1. (planned) Display an array of people
  2. (planned) Search people on a map
+ 3. (planned) Keep cache of previous search
 2. (planned) Online tools to search machines available in some FabLabs.
 3. (planned) Online tools to see what are on-going projects of FabLabs.

 ## Requirements
 * a browser with Javascript enabled.
+* Websites with data have enable CORS.

 # How it (will) works?